arc-lasalle/Map-On/docs/installation.md

 Installation
 -------------
 ### System configuration
+Map-On was developed under PHP7, older versions may give some compatibility issues.

 Make sure 'mysql' command are available on terminal.
 > $ mysql <br>
 If not available, add mysql path to your environment PATH variable.